COSW-ECI/spring-boot-angularjs-intro/README.md

       ```
 14) Start the Angular server and verify that the lists of TODOs is shown correctly.

-15) Inject the Todo service in the TaskEditPageComponent.
+15) Inject the Todo service in the *TaskEditPageComponent*.

-16) Create a form on the view task-edit-page-component.html to create a TODO object:
+16) Create a form on the view *task-edit-page-component.html* to create a TODO object:
      ```
      <div class="container">
        <h2>Edit Task</h2>